 Methods of Payment

-In China, there are many ways to finance imports.
-The two most common methods are letters of credit and documentary collections.
-No matter what method is used, the Chinese importer needs to apply for the foreign exchange amount for the trade transaction from the State Administration of Foreign Exchange (SAFE).
+The two most common methods to finance imports in China are letters of credit and documentary collections.
+No matter which method is used, the Chinese importer needs to apply for the foreign exchange amount for the trade transaction from SAFE.
+The International Trade Administration (ITA) Trade Finance Guide: A Quick Reference for U.S. Exporters thoroughly details methods of payment as well as export financing and credit insurance options.

 Letters of Credit